 Called sacral nerve stimulation, or neuromodulation, electrical stimulation of the nerves that pass through the lower back using an implanted battery operated stimulator, can help control muscle reactions, reflexes and sensations, and as a result, bowel incontinence.

 Schedule an Appointment

-If you have more questions or would like to schedule an appointment, don’t hesitate to call us at (816) 941-0800.
+If you have more questions or would like to schedule an appointment at our Kansas City or Overland Park offices, don’t hesitate to call us at (816) 941-0800.